ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 [x] Limit the maximum size of the input, so that even the worst-case behavior is not so bad.

 [ ] None of the above

+#### Lab: Countering ReDoS Attacks on Regular Expressions

+ 🧪 LAB: Please try lab [redos](https://best.openssf.org/labs/redos.html), which lets you experiment in how to counter redos attacks in a real program.
+Labs are optional, but we encourage you to try them.

 ## Input Validation: Beyond Numbers and Text